sofiapinto/Prodigy-annotation-scrips/README.md

 The following recipes were inspired in code found in [Explosion AI's GitHub repository](https://github.com/explosion/prodigy-recipes) with the help of [Prodigy's Support Forum](https://support.prodi.gy/).

+The focus should not be on the specific example applications I used but on the code to create the blocks of annotation tasks - that you can use in your own applications.

 ## [Named Entity Recognition and Text Classification](https://github.com/sofiapinto/Prodigy-annotation-scripts/tree/main/NER%20%2B%20classification)
 Recipe for manually annotating text: